Horodnytsia, Zhytomyr Oblast

-Horodnytsia (Городниця) is a rural settlement in Zhytomyr Oblast, Ukraine.
-Population: In 2001, population was 5,604.
+Horodnytsia (Городниця) is a rural settlement on the Sluch river in Zhytomyr Oblast, Ukraine.
+Population:

 History

+Horodnytsia was first mentioned in 1685, when it was a town.
+During Soviet times it served as a district centre.
+In 1926 the settlement had 2,700 inhabitants.
+In 2001 the population was 5,604.

 Until 26 January 2024, Horodnytsia was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Horodnytsia became a rural settlement.

+Economy

+Historically, Horodnytsia hosted a porcelain manufacture and several sawmills.